Larry Gerston: Scholarly works

-Gerston is the author of fourteen academic books on American politics and public policy.
-In Reviving Citizen Engagement: Policies to Renew National Community (Routledge, 2015), Gerston examines the growing social and political divisions in the United States, attributing them to racial discrimination, reduced educational opportunities, economic inequality, corporate influence, and governmental inaction.
+Gerston is the author of fifteen academic books on American politics and public policy.
+His forthcoming work, Overcoming Trumpism: How to Save American Democracy (Bloomsbury, expected March 2026), explains the origins and damage of Trumpism and proposes strategies for counteracting authoritarian populism to restore democratic institutions.

-His recent publications include Trumpism, Bigotry, and the Threat to American Democracy (Lexington Books, 2024), California’s Recall Election of Gavin Newsom: The Politics of Political Reform in the Era of COVID (with Mary Currin-Percival and Garrick Percival, Taylor & Francis, 2022), and the third edition of Public Policy Making in a Democratic Society: A Guide to Civic Engagement (Taylor & Francis, 2022).
+His recent publications include Trumpism, Bigotry, and the Threat to American Democracy (Lexington Books, 2023), California’s Recall Election of Gavin Newsom: The Politics of Political Reform in the Era of COVID (with Mary Currin-Percival and Garrick Percival, Taylor & Francis, 2022), and the third edition of Public Policy Making in a Democratic Society: A Guide to Civic Engagement (Taylor & Francis, 2022).

+In Reviving Citizen Engagement: Policies to Renew National Community (Routledge, 2015), Gerston examines the growing social and political divisions in the United States, attributing them to racial discrimination, reduced educational opportunities, economic inequality, corporate influence, deteriorated institutions, and governmental inaction.
+He argues that the disengagement of a significant portion of the electorate jeopardizes democratic governance.

-Gerston’s applied research includes co-authoring the monograph Terrorism III: Assisting Public Transportation Operators in Responding to Chemical and Biological Threats (with Brian Michael Jenkins, Mineta Institute, 2001) and serving as principal writer of the Report of the 2002 Silicon Valley Blue Ribbon Task Force on Aviation Security and Technology.
+Gerston's applied research includes co-authoring the monograph Terrorism III: Assisting Public Transportation Operators in Responding to Chemical and Biological Threats (with Brian Michael Jenkins, Mineta Institute, 2001) and serving as principal writer of the Report of the 2002 Silicon Valley Blue Ribbon Task Force on Aviation Security and Technology.

-In addition to scholarly publications, Gerston has written more than 150 op-ed columns for newspapers, including The Philadelphia Inquirer, San Francisco Chronicle, Los Angeles Times, Sacramento Bee, and San Jose Mercury News.
+Along with his scholarly publications, Gerston has written more than 150 op-ed columns for major newspapers, including The Philadelphia Inquirer, San Francisco Chronicle, Los Angeles Times, Sacramento Bee, and San Jose Mercury News.
+His commentaries address a wide range of issues, including presidential elections, state politics, public policy reform, and contemporary threats to American democracy.

-In Trumpism, Bigotry, and the Threat to American Democracy (2023), he argues that Trump’s presidency normalized misinformation, intolerance, and attacks on democratic institutions, posing what he considers a profound threat to American governance.
+Other works

+In addition to his academic and political writing, Gerston is a children's book author.
+His works include The Road to Hana (2016), which emphasizes the value of the journey over the destination; Spencer Spider Just Wants Friends (2019), addressing themes of discrimination; Spencer Spider Meets a Bully (2020), focusing on bullying; and Spencer Spider Helps a Friend (2022), which promotes self-esteem.
+His children's books have received several honors, including recognition as a finalist for the National Indie Excellence Award in 2019 and second place at the Pacific Rim Book Festival in 2016.